Young Black woman scrolling on her phone

 Content analysis

-This webpage includes a lot of information about the organisation and their various services (information overload).
+This webpage includes a lot of information about the organisation and their various programs (information overload).
 Clients must scroll over a clunky list of services, a huge and unrelated photo in the centre, and skim over repetitive information.

 Asian man wearing a face mask reads his phone on the street beside his motorbike